rishikeshsreehari/personal-blog/content/blog/file-over-app/index.md

 - [Bruno](https://www.usebruno.com/manifesto) that creates plain-text API files wih version control using Git.
 - [SilverBullet](https://silverbullet.md/) an open-source PKM system with plain-text as back-end.
 - [Logseq](https://logseq.com/) an open-source knowledge based on markdown files.
+- [Emacs with Org Mode](https://orgmode.org/) – A plain-text tool for managing notes, tasks, and projects, focused on flexibility and long-term accessibility.

 If you are working on a similar tool, happy to have a look and add them to the above list!

 In the end, 'File over App' isn't just a philosophy—it.s a guideline for making digital choices that prioritize the longevity of data.
 With each decision, I'm creating a lasting digital archive, one file at a time.

+---

+#### Update #2 - 19-11-2024, 19:03 GST
+- _Thanks to Burno for recommending Emacs with Org Mode_

 #### Update #1 - 18-11-2024, 13:30 GST